What to Do When Dental Insurance Doesn’t Pay Claims

 Dental Insurance Limits Benefits

-When your dental insurance doesn’t pay a specific claim, it can seem like it does not cover anything.
-The companies design plans to promote preventive oral care (exams, cleanings, etc.) rather than protect your finances from expensive restorative treatments such as implants, dentures, veneers, or gum surgery.
+When dental insurance doesn’t pay a specific claim, it can seem like it does not cover anything.
+Companies design plans to promote preventive oral care (exams, cleanings, etc.) rather than protect your finances from expensive restorative treatments such as implants, dentures, veneers, or gum surgery.

-Dental loans for bad credit could provide the funding needed to fix your teeth when your insurance denies a claim due to any of these contractual limitations in many policies.
+Dental loans and payment plans could provide the funding needed to fix your teeth when your insurance denies a claim due to any of these contractual limitations in many policies.

 Annual Maximum